-Program activities fall under two main components:
+Program activities fell under two main components:

 - increased individual household food production and livelihood strengthening